pyeventsourcing/eventsourcing/docs/topics/process.rst

 When used in this way, by default the process applications will share an in-memory SQLite database.

-Given the system is running, when a "create new order" command is created, then the command is done, and an order has been both reservered and paid.

 .. code:: python

     with system: